 On a sheet of plain paper, [Pronovost] plotted out the steps to take in order to avoid infections when putting a line in.
 Doctors are supposed to (1) wash their hands with soap, (2) clean the patient’s skin with chlorhexidine antiseptic, (3) put sterile drapes over the entire patient, (4) wear a sterile mask, hat, gown, and gloves, and (5) put a sterile dressing over the catheter site once the line is in.
 Check, check, check, check, check.

 These steps are no-brainers; they have been known and taught for years.
 So it seemed silly to make a checklist just for them.
 Still, Pronovost asked the nurses in his I.C.U. to observe the doctors for a month as they put lines into patients, and record how often they completed each step.
 In more than a third of patients, they skipped at least one.

 This five-step checklist was the simple solution that Michigan hospitals used to save 1500 lives.
 Think about that for a moment.
 There were no technical innovations.
 There were no pharmaceutical discoveries or cutting-edge procedures.
 The physicians just stopped skipping steps.
 They implemented the answers they already had on a more consistent basis.

 New Solutions vs. Old Solutions

-that new solutions are needed if we want to make real progress, but that isn’t
+We assume that new solutions are needed if we want to make real progress, but that isn’t always the case.

 Use What You Already Have